 Therefore, in the absence of a set payment period you are able to class a payment as late 30 days after you delivered the goods or service, or 30 days after informing your customer of the debt (whichever is later).

-Can you add interest to an unpaid invoice?
+Can you charge interest on an unpaid invoice?

 All businesses have a statutory right to charge interest on any late payments.
 This is detailed in the Late Payment of Commercial Debts (Interest) Act 1998 which creates a right to statutory interest in commercial contracts for the supply of goods and services.

-Therefore, if you supply goods and services for business purposes and do not have a provision for claiming interest on late payments in your terms of business you can rely on the above Act to claim both interest and compensation.
+Therefore, if you supply goods and services for business purposes and do not have a provision for claiming interest on late payments in your terms and conditions, you can rely on the above Act to claim both interest and compensation.
 In summary it allows a business to:

 The exact amount of compensation that can be claimed varies depending on the value of your invoice: